aws-samples/sample-amazon-ivs-aiortc-demos/stages-nova-s2s/README.md

 -   "What's the forecast for the weekend in Chicago?"
 -   "Should I bring an umbrella tomorrow in London?"
 -   "What do you see and what's the weather like outside?"
+-   "Search for current events and tell me the time in London"

 ## SEI Publishing System